Step 2.1: Build a 4-bar Crank-Rocker

 Summary of this Step

-2.Explain the concept of the R-R-R dyad
+2.Explain the concept a dyad, and the R-R-R dyad in particular

 3.Review the kinematic elements in the Kinematics-Tree